Holidays, New Mexico, Wine, Wine Pairing

 I’m recommending wines from New Mexico wineries.
 Most of them have shipping options, but a couple of them do not.
 If all else fails, you can always find similar wines at other wineries or at a wine and spirits shop.
 You can also email me for other suggestions.

 Chocolate Chip Cookies are a classic all year round.
-Pair your chocolate chip cookies with the Caballo Cabernet Sauvignon from Shattuck Winery.
-I use the same cookie recipe at Christmas but substitute M & Ms for the chocolate chips.
+Pair your chocolate chip cookies with the Abbott Cabernet Franc from Vivac Winery I use the same cookie recipe at Christmas but substitute M & Ms for the chocolate chips.
 In that case, go for a Malbec from Noisy Water.

 Butter Cookies also called Shortbread Cookies pair perfectly with a California style Chardonnay.
 They need the creaminess of a Chardonnay—especially one that has been slightly aged in oak.
 I recommend Heritage Chardonnay from Lescombes Family Vineyards

 Spritz Cookies are so fun to make.
 I just color the dough and put them through a cookie press.
 Easy little bite-sized cookies for the holidays.
-If you put out a plate for Santa, make sure to leave him a glass of dry Riesling.
-I love the dry Riesling from Jaramillo Vineyards as well as the 1725 Dry Riesling from Vivác Winery.
+If you put out a plate for Santa, make sure to leave him a glass of dry white wine.
+I love the Gruner Veltliner from Sheehan Winery as well as the Viognier from La Vina

 Sugar Cookies are my absolute favorite.
 There has always been an argument in my family over whether to decorate with sugar and sprinkles or make the Royal Icing.
-I prefer sugar and sprinkles on my sugar cookies and love pairing them with Pinot Grigio from Luna Rossa or Pinot Gris from Sheehan Winery.
+I prefer sugar and sprinkles on my sugar cookies and love pairing them with Pinot Grigio from Luna Rossa or Pinot Gris from Shattuck Vineyards.
 Occasionally I break over and frost my cookies.
-When that happens, I choose a semi-sweet Gewurztraminer from La Viña Winery or a Sparkling Demi-Sec from Gruet.
-If you really want to be adventurous, try the Angel Wings mead from Shattuck Winery.
+When that happens, I choose a semi-sweet Gewurztraminer from Noisy Water or a Sparkling Demi-Sec from Gruet.

 Peanut Butter Cookies are one of my children’s favorites.
 I bake mine in a mini muffin tin and press a miniature peanut butter cup into the middle immediately after they come out of the oven.
 These little treats are great to snack on after dinner with a little glass of Port or other dessert wine.
 Try the St. Clair Port or the St. Clair Kiva from Lescombes Family Vineyards.
 Plunder by Black’s Smuggler is a port-style wine using their own proprietary spirits.

 Gingerbread Cookies are another Christmas classic.
-I pair mine with a bold 2019 Red Zinfandel from Noisy Water.
+I pair mine with a bold 2016 Red Zinfandel from Black Mesa Winery .
 If you want something a little more mellow, get the 2018 Zinfandel from Pasando Tiempo Winery.

-Chocolate Crinkle Cookies with a dusting of powdered sugar make a great relaxing afternoon treat with a glass of any one of the many Merlot options from Sheehan Winery.
+Chocolate Crinkle Cookies with a dusting of powdered sugar make a great relaxing afternoon treat with a glass of any one of the many New Mexico Merlot options: Sheehan Winery, La Vina Winery, or Lescombes Family Vineyard–just to name a few!

 Jam-filled Thumbprint cookies with any red or black fruit jam will pair so well with a Pinot Noir like the one at La Esperanza.
 If you like stone fruit jams in your cookies, go for a Symphony wine like the one from Mesa Vista or a Moscoto from Black’s Smuggler